rouge3877/Shell-Tutor/content.md

 3. diff between two directories
 4. check the disk usage of all files in /usr/bin

 > * `xargs`
 > * `<()`: temporary file
 > * `$()`: command substitution

+* Build a temporary tools combination
+* We a programming
+    * a "Natural programming language"
+    * Cooprate tools togather

 ------